Strict Publishing International

 Yes!
 We will correct grammar and spelling, and re-phrase any part of the writing that we think can be expressed more clearly.
 We take the editing very seriously, and we consider it part of our job to produce what we think will be most attractive to the reader without losing the general style and ideas of the author.
 In some cases we may remove whole sections or chapters, and in others we may add new ones.

-We also write the "blurb" – the summary usually found on the back cover of a printed version of a book – which is the most important part of selling your book.
+We also write the "blurb" – the summary usually found on the back cover of a printed version of a book – which is the most important part of selling your book, or we will edit your own blurb to maximise its impact if you prefer to write it yourself.

 We will design cover art for your book which will help to attract interest from potential readers.
 Feel free to send any picture or artwork you think would be suitable.
-We can accept and edit most graphics.
+We can accept and edit most graphics, but please be careful you are not sending pictures/artwork that are copyright to someone else.

 Why can’t I send my writing straight to the retailer?

-You can send to a few online retailers, but many of them will only take books from publishers.
-However, retailers do not edit, amend or correct your text, and promotion of your book will be very limited, which is what we do very well and is why we take some of the royalties - usually 50% but we will agree a percentage with you depending on how much editing and/or rewriting we think we will need to do.
+You can send to some online retailers, but some of them will only take books from publishers.
+However, retailers do not edit, amend or correct your text, and promotion of your book will be very limited, all of which is what we do very well and is why we take some of the royalties - usually 50% but we will agree a percentage with you depending on how much editing and/or rewriting we think we will need to do.

 How do you promote my book?